What if new technology could achieve things you didn’t even know were possible?

 2018 – Milmeq's chilling and freezing business was sold to New Zealand listed company Mercer Group and became one of the product ranges offered by their automation company, H&C Automated Solutions.

 People are at the heart of our business, and having the right people with the right attitude is the driving force behind our success.

-We have more than 120 staff with a diverse range of skills and expertise, all focused on delivering the highest level of service to our clients.
+We have staff with a diverse range of skills and expertise, all focused on delivering the highest level of service to our clients.